-The Tampa campus, known as the West Building, is located at 3319 W. Hillsborough Ave, Tampa, FL, and across the street is its campus addition, known as the East Building, located at 3251 W. Hillsborough Ave., Tampa.
+Altierus Career College - Tampa consists of two campus buildings.
+The West Building, is located at 3319 W. Hillsborough Ave, Tampa, FL, and across the street is its campus addition, known as the East Building (Annex), located at 3251 W. Hillsborough Ave..
+Tampa.

 The two-story West Building is about 30,000 square feet, and the one-story campus addition is about 30,000 square feet.
-There are a total of 17 classrooms, 14 labs, a library, a career services suite, a bookstore, two student lounges, two reception areas, administrative offices and works spaces, and storage areas.
-Both locations are on major thoroughfares and are easily accessed by bus or car.
+There are a total of 17 classrooms, 14 labs, a library, a career services suite, a bookstore, two student lounges, two reception areas, administrative offices and work spaces, and storage areas.
+Both locations are on major thoroughfares and are easily accessed by public bus or car.